cpq/embedded-network-programming-guide/README.md

 ### Integrating Mongoose

 Now it's time to implement a functional TCP/IP stack.
 We'll use Mongoose Library for that.
-To integrate it, we need to copy two files into our sources.
+To integrate it, we need to copy two files into our source tree.

 **Step 1**.
 Open https://github.com/cesanta/mongoose in your browser, click on "mongoose.h".
 Click on "Raw" button, and copy file contents into clipboard.
 In the CubeIDE, right click on Core/Inc, choose New/File in the menu, type